aprs434/aprs434.github.io/README.md

 - All numerical encodings are one or two byte Base256 encodings.
 - Here is a fascinating list of [weather records](https://en.wikipedia.org/wiki/List_of_weather_records).
 - The i‑gate adds the _Compression Type Byte_ `T` right behind `cs`.
+- The parenthesis are not sent; these merely indicate optionality.

 ## Compressed Text